myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-14T11:44:26.267Z
+>
+> Good catch!
+For past years, it would always be better to indicate the year

+Let's see if we can fix deck.blue right away :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-14T01:01:49.773Z
 >
 > LGTM